dgraph-io/dgraph/wiki/content/clients/index.md

 The full [GoDoc](https://godoc.org/github.com/dgraph-io/dgo) contains documentation for the client API along with examples showing how to use it.

+More details on the supported versions can be found at [this link](https://github.com/dgraph-io/dgo#supported-versions).

 ### Create the client

 To create a client, dial a connection to Dgraph's external gRPC port (typically